durovsky/rep/rep-I000X.rst

 Mapping worldwide production system interfaces, fieldbus technology is definitelly the most progressive one.
 Due to several reasons (support, available hardware components, opennes, real-time performance, scope) we decided to experiment with **PROFINET**, since integration of this standard could be one of the possible ways how to allow ROS-I systems to communicate with PCL's HMI's, OPCs and various industrial hardware.

+In addition to interfacing peripherals we would like to address following two scenarios in particular:

+- Integration of ROS-I system into existing industrial network (PLC as a master)
+- Using ROS-I as a high level system for industrially driven mechanics (PC as a master)

 Project goals
 ---------